 Executive members are appointed for up to three years.
 This may be extended for a further three years.

-You'll need to attend up to four meetings a year, which will usually be held at our offices in Lutterworth.
-You may be able to attend remotely using Skype.
+You'll attend up to four meetings a year on a Friday, which will be held at our offices in Lutterworth or remotely via Microsoft Teams.

-- implement divisional strategy as it aligns with BACP organisational strategy, so promoting that counselling changes lives
+- implement the divisional strategy and ensure it aligns with our organisational strategy, so promoting that counselling changes lives

 - work collaboratively with BACP staff